adamaviv/ic220-s19/units/unit_02.md

 We can think of this memory like an array, but a bit counter-intuitive, from the address of `$sp` moving upwards towards higher addresses is already used memory, maybe from other procedures.
-Moving towards lower address, subtracting from the stack pointer, is unalocated memory
+Moving towards lower address, subtracting from the stack pointer, is unallocated memory

     :              :  (higher addresses)